richarddubay/coe-training/lesson.md

 ### ERD

 An ERD is a “Entity Relationship Diagram.”
-This is a visual representation of the data structure for a database.
+It focuses on the structure of data in a database.
 It shows how the different entities (like tables and their particular fields in a database) are related.
 Is it a 1-to-1, a many-to-many, a 1-to-many, a many-to-1 relationship?
 This diagram should tell you.

 ### Domain Diagram

 A “domain diagram” is a visual representation of the key concepts within a domain, but at a higher level than an ERD.
-Where an ERD focuses on more of the technical details (like how fields in tables in the database relate to each other), a domain diagram may only show the that certain entities relate to each other.
+Where an ERD focuses on more of the technical details (like how fields in tables in the database relate to each other), a domain diagram may only show that certain entities relate to each other.
+A domain diagram usually does not call out any `id` type fields in a table and often includes functions that a particular entity might include.

 ### An Simple Example